 The Cross-border Placements (Effect of Deprivation of Liberty Orders) (Scotland) Regulations 2022 (‘the Regulations’) relate to the practice of local authorities elsewhere in the UK placing children into Scottish residential care under a Deprivation of Liberty (“DOL”) order.

-The Regulations replaced the practice of placing authorities petitioning the Court of Session in Scotland for recognition of a DOL order through the use of the court’s nobile officium/parens patriae jurisdiction(s).
+The Regulations, updated October 2024, replaced the practice of placing authorities petitioning the Court of Session in Scotland for recognition of a DOL order through the use of the court’s nobile officium/parens patriae jurisdiction(s).
 They provide for DOL orders to be treated in Scotland as if they were Compulsory Supervision Orders (CSOs) – for specified purposes and subject to certain conditions.
 These conditions must be fulfilled by authorities from England/Wales/Northern Ireland who wish to place a child in Scotland to ensure Scots law recognition of the order and a lawful basis for the deprivation of the child’s liberty under article 5 of the European Convention on Human Rights (ECHR).

 The placing authority is required to give in writing an undertaking which recognises its role and duties in respect of the child being placed in Scotland under a DOL order.
 The undertaking remains in place for the duration of the placement of the child who is subject to the DOL order.